ayushkumarshah/ayushkumarshah.github.io/_posts/2020-06-06-pandas-pipe-plotly.md

 </div>

 I realize that the date index is lost.
 So, I reset the date index.
-Also, it is better to rename column name as state_name.
+Also, it is better to rename the column name as state_name.

 ```python
 df3.set_index('date', inplace=True)